Proteomics: Protein chips

 Balancing the use of mass spectrometers in proteomics and in medicine is the use of protein micro arrays.
 The aim behind protein micro arrays is to print thousands of protein detecting features for the interrogation of biological samples.
 Antibody arrays are an example in which a host of different antibodies are arrayed to detect their respective antigens from a sample of human blood.
 Another approach is the arraying of multiple protein types for the study of properties like protein-DNA, protein-protein and protein-ligand interactions.
 Ideally, the functional proteomic arrays would contain the entire complement of the proteins of a given organism.
 The first version of such arrays consisted of 5000 purified proteins from yeast deposited onto glass microscopic slides.
-Despite the success of first chip, it was a greater challenge for protein arrays to be implemented.
+Despite the success of the first chip, it was a greater challenge for protein arrays to be implemented.
 Proteins are inherently much more difficult to work with than DNA.
 They have a broad dynamic range, are less stable than DNA and their structure is difficult to preserve on glass slides, though they are essential for most assays.
 The global ICAT technology has striking advantages over protein chip technologies.